 Bocas Town is known as a backpacker party spot, featuring heavily on the Central American Gringo Trail.
 If you’re looking for somewhere quieter, you can definitely find it.
 Water taxis can quickly take you to other places around the archipelago, most being just 10 to 30 minutes away.

 I spent some time at the Red Frog Beach on Isla Bastimentos, which is a really nice spot for some lazy lounging.
-North from Bocas Town on Colon Island itself, I stayed at the Nomad Tree Lodge in the jungle canopy, where you can get some soothing rainforest vibes.
-From this part of Colon you can hike to Playa Bluff, a totally wild and undeveloped beach that is also a protected hatching ground for sea turtles.
-I was lucky to bump into several sloths around here as well.
+North from Bocas Town on Colon Island itself, I stayed in a jungle lodge.
+From this area you can hike to Playa Bluff, a totally wild and undeveloped beach that is also a protected hatching ground for sea turtles.

 Isla Solarte is mostly uninhabited except for a couple of isolated lodges, including the legendary Bambuda Lodge hostel which needs to be booked well in advance.
 It’s a jungle eco-hostel that also happens to have a 150 feet water slide into the sea!

-It’s common for some travellers to be dismissive of Bocas del Toro, usually because they have only been to Bocas Town, a 200 square meter (8 square miles) or so area that is hardly representative of the whole archipelago.
-In truth, there are loads of great islands and nature experiences here.
+Some travellers can be dismissive of Bocas del Toro, often because they have only been to Bocas Town, a 200 square meter (8 square miles) or so area that isn’t representative of the whole archipelago.
+There are loads of great islands and nature experiences here!
 If you’ve come to Panama with the hopes of staying in an amazing jungle lodge, this is a fantastic place for it.
+This travel guide to Bocas del Toro by locals will tell you everything about the different islands, activities, and where to stay.

-If you don’t have much time in Panama, then you might find that Portobelo and Valle are more optional destinations, whereas Bocas, Boquete, and San Blas are usually considered some of the top places to visit.
+If you don’t have much time on your trip, then you might want to focus mainly on Bocas, Boquete, and San Blas, as they are usually considered the top places to visit.

-I haven’t yet mentioned Boca Chica, Pedasi, and Playa Venao, which are all coastal towns popular mainly with backpacker and surfers, as well as with tourists in general.
+I haven’t yet mentioned Boca Chica, Pedasi, and Playa Venao, which are all coastal towns popular mainly with backpackers and surfers.

 If you’re considering other countries for your trip, check my overview of where to travel in Central America